marcelotournier/python-exercises/README.md

-# EXERCISES FROM THE "PYTHON FOR EVERYBODY BOOK
+# EXERCISES FROM THE BOOK "PYTHON FOR EVERYBODY"

 You can get the book at the website https://www.py4e.com